 One response is to look for beauty in its other and more everyday forms—the beauty of settled streets and cheerful faces, of natural objects and genial landscapes.
 It is possible to throw dirt on these things, too, and it is the mark of a second-rate artist to take such a path to our attention—the via negativa of desecration.
 But it is also possible to return to ordinary things in the spirit of Wallace Stevens and Samuel Barber—to show that we are at home with them and that they magnify and vindicate our life.
 Such is the overgrown path that the early modernists once cleared for us—the via positiva of beauty.
 There is no reason yet to think that we must abandon it. -- Roger Scruton on "Beauty"

-And here's a link to Kevin Prufer on "Sentimentality & Complexity."
+And here's Kevin Prufer on "Sentimentality & Complexity."

 FINE PRINT RE ASISTHESIS (Via Preceptaustin):